jeremyrhurst/CruxCities/README.md

 var dataClimbSeason = [["January",403],["February",460],["March",993],["April",1074],["May",1228],["June",1113],["July",1031],["August",1152],["September",1294],["October",887],["November",627],["December",283]];
 ```

 I wanted to turn this data into a score 0-12 for how many total months in the year you can expect to find climbing weather.
-One problem I had is some places like Squamish have a large spike during July and August which would make dwarf all other months.
+One problem I had is some places like Squamish have a large spike during July and August which would dwarf all other months and result with a score of 2 or 3 out of 12.
 Reading online you can expect to find climbing weather between April and September so I needed to find a process which would match somewhat with climber observations.
-After trying a variety of methods what I think works best is taking the average of the minimum and the maximum value in the set.
+After trying a variety of methods, what I think works best is to take the average of the minimum and the maximum value in the set.
 Then resetting any month with a higher count than the average to that average value.
 Afterwards when all of the tourist spikes have been leveled out, sum all the data then devide that sum by the average to get the final score.

-I found and considered using [Zillow pleasant days article](https://www.zillow.com/research/pleasant-days-methodology-8513/) data.
-At first it seemed like a reasonable way to determine how much of the year you could climb, but then I saw that Boulder Colorado only had 44 good weather days in the year while the prime climbing season data from mountain project showed there was consistent climbing all year round.
+I found and also considered using [Zillow pleasant days article](https://www.zillow.com/research/pleasant-days-methodology-8513/) data.
+At first it seemed like a reasonable way to determine how much of the year you could climb, but then I saw that it claimed Boulder Colorado only had 44 good weather days in the year while the prime climbing season data from mountain project showed there was consistent climbing all year round.
 Since these disagreed too much I decided not to use this data.

 ## Results